Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to the Goblin Cave: A Text-based Adventure!

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version has been completed, and feedback from our group of human testers has been incorporated to enhance gameplay and address identified bugs.
-We are now preparing for the beta version, following the completion of the alpha version.
-We have incorporated tester feedback to enhance gameplay and address any identified bugs.
-With all features fully implemented and functional, we are prioritizing game stability and player experience before the official launch.
+We are now preparing for the release version, having fully completed the beta phase.
+All human tester feedback has been incorporated to enhance gameplay, address identified bugs, and ensure all features function as intended, prioritizing game stability and player experience for the official launch.

 **Gameplay Overview:**
 - You will interact with the game using text commands.